First Time Renting a Car in Dubai, Complete Guide (2026)

 We only charge the actual fine amount — no markup

-[CALLOUT] ✅ First-timer tip: Many roads have a 20 km/h speed buffer (a 100 km/h limit triggers at 121).
-But don't rely on it — residential and some zones have ZERO buffer, and digital signboards can change it.
+First-timer tip: Many roads have a 20 km/h speed buffer (a 100 km/h limit triggers at 121).
+Don't rely on it — residential and some other zones have zero buffer, and digital signboards can change the limit without warning.
 Drive at the posted limit.

-[H2] Which side of the road do you drive on in Dubai?
-[P] Right side — same as the US, mainland Europe, and most of the Middle East.
-If you're from the UK, Australia, or Japan, take extra care at roundabouts and when turning across traffic.
+The right side — same as the US, mainland Europe, and most of the Middle East.
+If you're from the UK, Australia, or Japan, take extra care at roundabouts and when turning across oncoming traffic.

-[H2] Can I use my phone for navigation while driving?
-[P] Yes — but only with a phone mount.
+Yes, but only with a phone mount.
 Holding your phone while driving is an AED 800 fine.
-Buy a cheap mount before pickup; petrol stations and grocery stores sell them for AED 10–20.
+Buy a cheap mount before pickup — petrol stations and grocery stores sell them for AED 10–20.

-[H2] What should I do if there's an accident?
-[P] (answer-first) Stay calm, don't move the car unless it blocks a highway, call the police on 999, then call us.
-A police report is mandatory — without it, you pay for all damage yourself.
-[LIST] (numbered)
+Stay calm, don't move the car unless it's blocking a major road, call the police on 999, then call us.
+A police report is mandatory — without one, you pay for all damage yourself.

 Don't move the car unless it's blocking a major highway